 Lazy evaluation on Dask arrays

 If you are unfamiliar with Dask, read Parallel computing with Dask in Xarray documentation first.
-The current version only supports dask arrays on a single machine.
-Support of Dask.distributed is in roadmap.

 [1]: